Painters

 He has depicted many things that cannot be painted, and in all his works he often gives something beneath what he paints.

-The cartographer and friend of Bruegel writing shortly after his death.
-The earliest and most theoretically precise statement of Bruegel's double-register method: the surface subject and the moral subject underneath.
+The cartographer and friend writing shortly after Bruegel's death.
+The earliest precise statement of Bruegel's double-register method.

 There are few of Bruegel's works that the observer can contemplate seriously and without laughing.